rashminayakmdb/Purview/README.md

 # Purview Custom Push Model Solution

 ## Description
    #### Change streams allow applications to access real-time data changes by watching collections, databases, or deployments for changes.
 Starting in MongoDB 6.0, change streams also support change notifications for DDL events.
-This utility shows all the steps to build a Custom Push Solution to listen to the Change Events in MongoDB to capture the DDL's (Create/Drop) of collections for a database being watched and then push those changes to Microsoft Azure Purview App using Purview API's.
+This utility shows all the steps to build a Custom Push Solution to listen to the Change Events in MongoDB to capture the DDL's (Create/Drop) of collections for a database being watched in Real Time using the Azure app service and then push those changes to Microsoft Azure Purview App using Purview API's.

 ## Prerequisites
   #### 1: MongoDB Atlas 6.0 cluster.